microsoft/DroneRescue/README.md

 <img src="images/DroneRescue_CV2-2.JPG" width=400>

  -  Create a new resource group clicking **Resource->create new** to locate your `Custom Vision Cognitive Service` resource already created in your Azure Subscription.
-Name the resource group **AirSim_Animals**, select the most convinient location and press the **Create resource group** button.
+Name the resource group **AirSim_Animals**, select the most convenient  location and press the **Create resource group** button.

 <img src="images/DroneRescue_CV2-3.JPG" width=400>